-- 1. Manufacturer certification that Contractor has been trained and approved in the handling, mixing and application of the products to be used. - Certification that the plural component spray equipment to be used for applying the products has been manufactured or approved by the protective coating manufacturer and Contractor's personnel have been trained and certified for proper use of the equipment. - 3.
-Three (3) recent references of Contractor projects of similar size and scope indicating successful application of a high-build solvent-free epoxy coating by plural component spray application in underground concrete structures. - 4.
-Proof of any necessary federal, state or local permits or licenses necessary for the project. - 5.
-Design details for any additional ancillary systems and equipment to be used in site and surface preparation, application and testing.
+- 1) Manufacturer certification that Contractor has been trained and approved in the handling, mixing and application of the products to be used. - 2) Certification that the plural component spray equipment to be used for applying the products has been manufactured or approved by the protective coating manufacturer and Contractor's personnel have been trained and certified for proper use of the equipment. - 3) Three recent references of Contractor projects of similar size and scope indicating successful application of a high-build solvent-free epoxy coating by plural component spray application in underground concrete structures. - 4) Proof of any necessary federal, state, or local permits or licenses necessary for the project. - 5) Design details for any additional ancillary systems and equipment to be used in site and surface preparation, application, and testing. - 211.1.11 Delivery, Storage, Handling, and Site Conditions: - A) Protective coating materials are to be stored and handled according to their material safety data sheets. - B) Contractor shall conform with all local, state, and federal regulations including those set forth by OSHA, RCRA and the EPA and any other applicable authorities. - 211.1.12 Warranty:

-211.1.11 DELIVERY, STORAGE, HANDLING AND SITE CONDITIONS

-A. Protective coating materials are to be stored and handled according to their material safety data sheets.

-B. Contractor shall conform with all local, state and federal regulations including those set forth by OSHA, RCRA and the EPA and any other applicable authorities.

-211.1.12 WARRANTY

-Contractor shall warrant all work against defects in materials and workmanship for a period of one (1) year, unless otherwise noted, from the date of final acceptance of the project.
-Contractor shall, within a reasonable time after receipt of written notice thereof, repair defects in materials or workmanship which may develop during said one (1) year period, and any damage to other work caused by such defects or the repairing of same, at his own expense and without cost to the Authority.
+Contractor shall warrant all work against defects in materials and workmanship for a period of one year, unless otherwise noted, from the date of final acceptance of the project.
+Contractor shall, within a reasonable time after receipt of written notice thereof, repair defects in materials or workmanship which may develop during said one year period, and any damage to other work caused by such defects or the repairing of same, at his own expense and without cost to the Authority.

-211.1.13 EXISTING PRODUCTS
+211.1.13 Existing Products:

-A. Standard Portland cement or new concrete (not quick setting high strength cement) must be well cured prior to application of the protective coating.
+Standard Portland cement or new concrete (not quick setting high strength cement) must be well cured prior to application of the protective coating.
 Minimum of 28 days cure time.

-211.1.14 MANUFACTURER
+211.1.14 Manufacturer:

-A. Raven Lining Systems, Inc., Tulsa, Oklahoma 800-324-2810 or 918-584-2810 or FAX 918-582-4311, or equal.
+Raven Lining Systems, Inc., Tulsa, Oklahoma 800.324.2810, 918.584.2810, or Fax 918.582.4311, or equal.

-211.1.15 REPAIR MATERIALS
+211.1.15 Repair Materials:

-A. Repair materials shall be used to fill voids, structurally reinforce and/or rebuild surfaces, etc. as determined necessary by the Authority and protective coating Contractor.
+Repair materials shall be used to fill voids, structurally reinforce, and/or rebuild surfaces, etc. as determined necessary by the Authority and protective coating Contractor.
 Repair materials must be compatible with the specified epoxy coating and shall be applied in accordance with the manufacturer's recommendations.

-211.1.16 PROTECTIVE COATING MATERIAL
+211.1.16 Protective Coating Material:

-A. Raven Lining Systems' Raven 405 epoxy coating system, or equal.
+Raven Lining Systems' Raven 405 epoxy coating system, or equal.

-Product type Color Amine cured epoxy Light Blue
+Product Type Amine cured epoxy

+Color Light Blue

 Solids Content (vol %) 100

 Mix Ratio 3:1

 Compressive Strength, psi 18,000

 Tensile Strength, psi 7,600

 Flexural Modulus, psi 600,000

 Hardness, Type D 88

 Bond Strength - Concrete >Tensile Strength of

 Concrete

 Chemical Resistance to:

-Sulfuric Acid, 10% Sodium Hydroxide, 20% Municipal Wastewater County Immersion Service Immersion Service Successful pass L.A.
+Sulfuric Acid, 10% Immersion Service

+Sodium Hydroxide, 20% Immersion Service

+Municipal Wastewater Successful pass L.A.

-Sanitation District Coating Evaluation
+County Sanitation District Coating Evaluation